Milford Haven Refinery

-Milford Haven Refinery was an oil refinery situated on the Pembrokeshire coast in Wales, United Kingdom.
-The refinery began operating in 1973 under Amoco's ownership, but in its final years it was owned by Murco Petroleum.
+Milford Haven Refinery was an oil refinery situated on the Pembrokeshire coast in Wales.
+The refinery began operating in 1973 under Amoco's ownership, but in its final years it was owned by Murco.
 The closure of the refinery was announced in November 2014.
 The site was sold to Puma Energy in 2015 for use as a petroleum storage and distribution terminal.

 History

 Milford Haven Refinery is situated on a 1,200-acre site near Milford Haven.
 The refinery began operations in 1973 under Amoco's ownership.
 A major upgrade was carried out in 1981, during which a catalytic cracker was added.
 Since then, additional units have been installed, notably a naptha isomerisation unit and a hydrodesulphurisation unit.

 In August 1983, a major boilover fire occurred, requiring 150 firemen, 50 fire engines, and two days to extinguish.